top of page

 • Develop and practice the self-help skills they need to progress their own career plans and development, including the effective use of IAG (Information, Advice & Guidance)

 Careers Information – students have access to accurate, up-to-date and objective information on opportunities, progression routes, choices, where to find help and advice and how to access it.
 We work in partnership with local colleges and employers to ensure students have access to the best opportunities in the career market.
 We also use relevant Labour Market Intelligence data to help students make informed choices.
+We signpost parents/carers & students to a wide range of career platforms and websites to stimulate interest in a wide range of sectors.

-Careers Guidance – we provide impartial guidance and specialist support to help young people understand themselves and their needs, confront barriers, resolve conflicts, develop new perspectives and make progress.
-All Year 11 students have a one-to-one Progression Interview with our Progression manager, Anne Jukes, to prepare them for post 16 choices.
+All Key Stage 4 and Key Stage 5 students have a one-to-one Progression Interview with our Career Progression Manager, Anne Jukes, to prepare them for post 16/18 choices.
 All other year groups can book appointments or drop-in during break or lunchtimes or free periods to access IAG.

 Impact of CEIAG